A note on the multicolor size-Ramsey numbers of connected graphs: Notation and Preliminary material

-If say $\Delta_1=1$, then either $n_2=1$ and $H$ is a trivial star, or $n_2\geq 2$.
-But since $H$ is connected, we have a path connecting distinct vertices from $V_2$ which implies that there is a vertex of degree at least 2 in $V_1$, a contradiction. \end{proof}
+If $n_1=1$ or $n_2=1$, then clearly $H$ is a star.
+Now without loss of generality, suppose $\Delta_1=1$ and suppose for contradiction that $H$ is not a star, which by the previous sentence implies that $n_2\geq 2$.
+However, since $H$ is connected, we have a path connecting distinct vertices from $V_2$ which implies that there is a vertex of degree at least 2 in $V_1$, contradicting our assumption that $\Delta_1=1$. \end{proof}

-Beck proved the following lower bound on the size-Ramsey number of trees.
+Beck \cite{B2} proved the following lower bound on the size-Ramsey number of trees.
 While it is not stated in this way, Beck's proof actually applies to all connected bipartite graphs.
 Since we will apply his result in this more general form, we give the proof below.